odedamir/topopt-stress-inexact-sensitivities/README.md

 If you are using this code for research, please cite the relevant publication:
 Amir, O. (2021) "Efficient stress-constrained topology optimization using inexact design sensitivities", IJNME.

 *   IMPORTANT NOTE!
-The codes require the MMA matlab implementation (mmasub.m and subsolv
+The code requires the MMA matlab implementation (mmasub.m and subsolv.m), as well as the function kktcheck.m that comes with the GCMMA code.
+These codes can be obtained by contacting Prof. Krister Svanberg (thanks to Nicolo Pollini for noticing this issue!)

 The repository includes the following functions: